Master of Science in Finance

 At least three electives must be finance courses.
 Courses other than those listed are acceptable with approval of the Finance Department Head or the MS Finance Advisor.

-Additional specialization can be achieved by concentrating the seven electives in one of the following fields: banking, investments, or systems management.
+Additional specialization can be achieved by concentrating the six electives in one of the following fields: banking, investments, or systems management.